chris-ramon/thesis-graphql-go/README.md

 - [Compatibility Unit Tests](https://github.com/graphql-go/compatibility-unit-tests): Validation compatibility library for comparing GraphQL implementations unit tests results.
 - [Compatibility Standard Definitions](https://github.com/graphql-go/compatibility-standard-definitions): Validation compatibility library for comparing GraphQL's standard definitions against implementations.
 - [Compatibility User Acceptance](https://github.com/graphql-go/compatibility-user-acceptance): Validation compatibility library for GraphQL implementation user acceptance.

+Frameworks Design:

+##### Compatibility Unit Tests

+It was decided to choose JavaScript because there are more JavaScript compilers available.

 Risk Assessment: Compatibility validation of risks, done by wiring the three frameworks created to the continous integration pipeline and in case of regressions against not fullfilling the standard there is warnings and newer changes always being validated for keeping the implementation stable, the following frameworks guarantee risk assessment:
 - Compatibility Unit Tests.